StanfordPL/x64asm/README.txt

 The op/en values for this instruction are likely incorrect and have been modified to match those from ADC,SBB,etc.

-MOV

-The %cr8 variants of this instruction are annotated with a /0 register code, which is technically correct, those inconsistent with the rest of the manual with respect to codegen.
-We have promoted this annotation to the more general, though still correct, /r.

 Misc:

 Various small typos, such as missing spaces in the opcode column have been